Teachers Karen Goepen-Wee, Tisha Mellor and Danna Euverman pose together for a photo.

 Three Rundle Studio junior high teachers, Danna Euverman, Karen Goepen-Wee, and Tisha Mellor, were recognized today (June 12) for their academic leadership and innovation with a Certificate of Achievement from the Prime Minister’s Awards for Teaching Excellence.

 These awards honour the best K-12 educators across the country, who put creativity at the centre of their teaching practice – all for the benefit of their students.
+Rundle Studio is our online school that focuses on complex learners and students with learning disabilities in grades 7-12, offering a dynamic, innovative learning environment.

 “Understanding that every student at Rundle Studio has a diagnosed learning disability, Mrs. Euverman, Mrs. Goepen-Wee, and Mrs. Mellor create lessons for students that are designed to reduce the cognitive load, allow re-teaching, and provide opportunities for enrichment as well,” wrote Studio principal John Wolf in his award submission.
 “These teachers understand that all of our students can succeed if their learning disabilities are accommodated and they explicitly teach students about these accommodations so that they can learn to self-advocate over time and be empowered.
 Together, they have created a school community where any student, anywhere, can be seen and heard.”